umerazad/awstools/README.md

 aws-tools
 =========

-This are all the tools you need to manage your AWS from the command line.
+This are all the tools you need to manage your AWS public cloud from the command line.

 Make sure to modify the **JAVA_HOME** variable before using it.
 It's actually hardcoded for OSX Mountain Lion.